vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /03 - Prediction and Control with Function Approximation/1 - On-policy Prediction with Approximation.md

 The semi-gradient TD(0) algorithm converge to a weight vector which is a point near the local optimum called *TD fixed point*.
-The *linear semi-gradient TD(0)* also converge to this point as well as ther on-policy bootstrapping methods such as linear semi-gradient DP.
+The *linear semi-gradient TD(0)* also converge to this point as well as the on-policy bootstrapping methods such as linear semi-gradient DP.
 One-step semi-gradient *action-value* methods, such as semi-gradient Sarsa(0) converge to an analogous fixed point.